"Can you spot the dead rodeo clown?", we were asked. A question that just pegged my "B.S. meter". I had to dig further but more on that in a minute..

 ANOTHER FRIEND(S) ALONG THE WAY:

-While we were sitting in our RV, we saw somebody looking our rig over.
+While we were sitting in our RV, we saw somebody suspiciously eyeing our rig.
 While this may sound kind of "glock-worthy", in our travel experiences it is not that unusual.
 RVers are a curious bunch and it turns out that this person was a fellow Grand Design owner trying to figure out which model we had.
 There's a natural comradery when you meet travelers who own a similarly manufactured RV, so it didn't take us long to strike up a friendship.

 This is Tom and Sally with their two lovely daughters.
 We shared a few enjoyable evenings getting to know them.
 Their two children were very charming and recently, Sally spent a great deal of time in the Ukraine administering aid to those effected by the violence.
 If you're ever in Lakewood, New York, stop in and visit their gift shop 6 Baers.
 They are located at 50 Chautauqua Ave Lakewood, NY.
 Good people.